connervieira/Predator/INTEGRATION.md

 ### Errors

 Every time an error is encountered and displayed on screen, and identical error message is added to the `errors.json` file.
 This file contains a JSON dictionary, where each error uses the time it occurred as a key.
 The contents of this file are not automatically cleared.
 The message is stored under the "msg" field in the JSON dictionary.
-The "type" field will be a string set to either "error" or "warn", depending on the type of message.
+The "type" field will be a string set to "error", "warn", or "notice", depending on the type of message.

 Example file contents: